 I’ve included shop-able ad links for your convenience in re-creating this recipe; disclosure policy available here.

-- Champagne — Or your favorite sparkling wine
+- Champagne — Or your favorite sparkling wine (to be used in place of water in cake directions)

-For the Champagne Buttercream Frosting
+For the Champagne Buttercream Frosting:

 - Butter — Be sure to use unsalted butter!